Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
   - The main Kids' Bookclub logo also links to the home page.

+  UX:  A First Time user will want to be able to easily navigate throughout the site to find content.

 ![Nav Bar](https://github.com/RozWelch/kids-bookclub1/blob/main/assets/readme_images/navigation.jpg)

 - __The landing page image__

   - The landing page includes a photograph with the main heading to allow the user to see exactly which who the website is for and locations of bookclubs.

+  UX: A First Time user will want to easily understand the main purpose of the site and learn more about the clubs.

 ![Landing Page](https://github.com/RozWelch/kids-bookclub1/blob/main/assets/readme_images/home_page.jpg)